Blake Shelton Leads List Of Snubs At The 2017 CMA Awards Nominations, Miranda Lambert Dominates With 5 Nods

 — Miranda Lambert (@mirandalambert) September 4, 2017

 The CMA Awards snub is the latest controversy involving Shelton.
-In the past few weeks, there was a rumor that Blake and his girlfriend of two years, Gwen Stefani, has called it quits.
-Thus rumor has since been debunked as Shelton and his fellow The Voice coach are still happy together.
-In fact, there’s a rumor that the Shelton and Stefani are planning to get married.
+In the past few weeks, there was a rumor that Blake and his girlfriend of two years, Gwen Stefani, called it quits.
+This rumor has since been debunked as Shelton and his fellow The Voice coach are still happy together.
+In fact, there’s a rumor that Shelton and Stefani are planning to get married.
 The loudest rumor perhaps is that there may be a baby in the very near future for Blake and Gwen.

 The nominees for the 51st annual CMA Awards were announced on Monday by country music artists Lauren Alaina, Dustin Lynch, and Brothers Osborne during a guest appearance on Good Morning America.
 The awards night will be held on Nov.
 8 at the Bridgestone Arena in Nashville, Tennessee.